DETAILED ACTION

 (a) IN GENERAL.—The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor or joint inventor of carrying out the invention.

-Claims 2, 13, 18 and 23 recite new matter for the reasons explained above.
-Claims 3, 14, 15 and 19-21 are included in the rejection because of their dependencies.
+Claims 1, 22 and 24 recite new matter for the reasons explained above.
+Dependent claims are included in the rejection because of their dependencies.

 The written description requirement serves both to satisfy applicant’s obligation to disclose the technologic knowledge upon which the patent is based, and to demonstrate that the inventor(s) was in possession of the invention that is claimed.
 It is not enough that a skilled artisan could theoretically construct his/her own version of the claimed invention.
 Rather, applicant bears the burden of setting forth sufficient information to show that the inventor had possession of the claimed invention.
 Thus, the written description requirement requires applicant to go beyond a discussion of mere concepts and suggestions.
 It is not sufficient to merely outline desired results that the claimed invention is expected to achieve.
 Rather, the specification must explain how the invention is structured and how it functions in order to achieve the desired results.
 While subject matter that is conventional or well known in the art need not be described in detail, the specification must provide a complete description of each of the essential features recited in the claims such that the claimed invention is capable of achieving the desired results.

-Claim 2 recites “at least one of an amount of hydraulic or electric energy applied to the ball head spindle such that, depending on the amount of energy applied, the ball head spindle is retracted or extended.”
-Claim 13 recites “a supply unit configured to supply the at least one of the hydraulic or electric energy.”
-Claim 18 recites “applying at least one of hydraulic or electric energy to the locking device” (l.
-4).
+Claim 2 recites “a supply unit configured to supply an amount of hydraulic or electric energy applied to the ball head spindle such that, depending on the amount of energy applied, the ball head spindle is retracted or extended.”
+Claim 18 recites “applying by a supply unit at least one of hydraulic or electric energy to the locking device to release the locking device” (ll.
+3-4).
 Claim 22 recites “an energy supply unit in communication with the ball head spindle, the energy supply unit is configured to selectively supply an energy to the ball head spindle to extend or retract the ball head spindle in the longitudinal direction relative to the spindle housing” (ll.
-12-15).
+11-13).
 Claim 24 recites a similar “energy supply unit” (ll.
-12-15).
+11-13).
 As explained in the Examiner’s Claim Construction section above, the original disclosure mentions a generic hydraulic energy supply unit or a generic electric energy supply unit.
 While mention is made of a hydraulic or electric connection to supply hydraulic or electrical energy to the track tensioner, nothing more is disclosed concerning the actual structure of an energy supply unit that is capable of applying energy to the ball head spindle.
 The drawings fail to illustrate how the energy supply unit is structured, and the specification fails to describe how it is structured or the specifics of its operation.
 Absent such a complete description of these essential features, the specification fails to explain how the invention is structured and how it functions in order to achieve the desired results.
 Thus, the specification fails to demonstrate possession of the claimed invention.

 Claim 15 recites “at least one operating unit”.
-Claim 21 recites “establishing setpoints for setting the track tension”.
-Claim 23 recites “an operating unit positioned in an interior of the tracked vehicle having a driver's seat, the operating unit is in communication with the energy supply unit and is configured to establish setpoints to adjust the tension of the continuous track.”
+Claim 21 recites “establishing setpoints by an operating unit for setting the track tension”.
+Claim 23 recites “an operating unit in communication with the energy supply unit, the operating unit is configured to establish setpoints to adjust the tension of the continuous track.”
 As explained in the Examiner’s Claim Construction section above, the original disclosure mentions a generic operating unit.
 While mention is made of the ability to specify desired track tensions and generate setpoints, nothing more is disclosed concerning the actual structure of an operating unit.
 The drawings fail to illustrate how the operating unit is structured, and the specification fails to describe how it is structured or the specifics of its operation.
 Absent such a complete description of these essential features, the specification fails to explain how the invention is structured and how it functions in order to achieve the desired results.
 Thus, the specification fails to demonstrate possession of the claimed invention.

 Claim 19 recites “measuring the track tension by sensors”.
 This subject matter appears to read on the embodiment mentioned in ¶ 0098 of the specification.
 The drawings fail to illustrate such an embodiment, and the specification fails to describe how such an embodiment is structured or the specifics of its operation.
 No explanation is provided as to what type of sensors are used, how the sensors are structured, how they are incorporated into the track vehicle, or how their output is utilized (e.g., the control unit) to measure track tension.
 Absent such a complete description of these essential features, the specification fails to explain how the invention is structured and how it functions in order to achieve the desired results.
 Thus, the specification fails to demonstrate possession of the claimed invention.